iakubovskii7/AB/README.md

-# Classic, Bayesian AB tests and multiarmed bandits for Appbooster products
+# Classic, Bayesian AB tests and multiarmed bandits for proba.ai